TakafumiM/LoLProAnalysis/README.md

 The scatter plot shows that teams with gold lead more than 10k are likely they have already closed the game at 15 minutes.
 However, the other parts do not have a clear trend.

 ### Interesting Aggregates
-Here are some interesting aggregates from the data set.
+Here are some interesting aggregates from the data set:

 | side   |   firstdragon |   firsttower |   result |
 |:-------|--------------:|-------------:|---------:|
 | Blue   |      0.406247 |     0.541946 | 0.522695 |